okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policies/index.md

 ## Okta Identity Engine Policy and Rule Objects

-Okta Identity Engine introduces a set of new Policy and Rule objects that are different from the existing Policy and API objects:
+Okta Identity Engine introduces a set of new Policy and Rule objects that are different from the existing Policy and Rule objects:

 * [IdP Routing Policy Object](#idp-routing-policy-object)
 * [IdP Routing Rule Object](#idp-routing-rule-object)